cecileane/computingtools/pages/notes1215.md

 the appropriate number of cores with `#SBATCH -n xxx`
 - in the slurm script, it can handy to redefine your home with `export HOME=/workspace/ane` (adapt the user name).
-- to user your preferred editor (Atom?) on the remote server: try sshfs (links for [Ubuntu](https://help.ubuntu.com/community/SSHFS) or [Mac](http://stuff-things.net/2015/05/20/fuse-and-sshfs-on-os-x/))
+- to use your preferred editor (e.g. VS Code) on the remote server: try sshfs (links for [Ubuntu](https://help.ubuntu.com/community/SSHFS) or [Mac](http://stuff-things.net/2015/05/20/fuse-and-sshfs-on-os-x/))